 Grammar MCQ & Editing Essentials

-- Rule to Watch: Remember that singular subjects followed by phrases like as well as or together with take singular verbs.
+- Rule to Watch: Singular subjects followed by phrases like as well as, together with, or along with still take singular verbs.
+E.g., "The teacher, together with her students, is attending the event."

 Wk 2